YangLab/bamTobw/README.md

 ====

 For stranded sequencing, the default sequencing protocl is dUTP methods.
 More discussions please refer to [issue #1](https://github.com/YangLab/bamTobw/issues/1).

+This tool is suitable for different sequencing types and trimmed reads.
+See [issue #2](https://github.com/YangLab/bamTobw/issues/2).

 License
 =======